Action Without Borders

 Action Without Borders, also known as Idealist, is a non-profit service organization based in New York City, founded in 1995 by Ami Dar.
 The group has offices in the United States and Argentina.
 In 2023, 45,000 nonprofit and charitable organizations worldwide are registered on the site and gets 35,000 visitors a day.

 On January 14, 2025, it was announced that Idealist and VolunteerMatch are merging.

 History

 Founder Ami Dar was interested in solving social and environmental problems in the world since childhood.

-In 1985, after his mandatory army service in the Israeli Defense Forces, while Dar was traveling in South America, he got the idea to use modern technology (phones, PCs, and fax machines) to build a network that would make it easier for people to connect and act on issue that concerned them.
+In 1985, after his mandatory army service in the Israel Defense Forces, while Dar was traveling in South America, he got the idea to use modern technology (phones, PCs, and fax machines) to build a network that would make it easier for people to connect and act on issue that concerned them.
 Dar was 24 at the time.

 By 1995, Dar had founded an early iteration of Idealist, initially called The Contact Center Network.
 They sponsored meeting spaces in several communities where people could connect with neighbors who might share interests and ideas for local action.
 In 1996, Action Without Borders launched the site, idealist.org.

 In 2016, Idealist closed its Portland, Oregon office, laying off two-dozen people who worked there.